Last updated on: July 29th, 2024

 Night Work

-The daily hours of night work may not exceed 8 hours.
-The working hours can be extended by 10 hours but it should not exceed an average of 8 hours per day within a calendar month or within 4 weeks.
-Night employees are entitled to occupational medical examinations before beginning work and at least every 3 years thereafter.
-Night employees over the age of 50 are entitled to medical examination at a year intervals.
-Night employees shall have the same access to training and to opportunities for promotion as other employees.
+Night employees over the age of 50 are entitled to medical examination this right at year intervals.
+Night employees shall have the same access to training and opportunities for promotion as other employees.

 Exception– Pregnant women and nursing mothers are not permitted to work at night between 10 pm and 6 am.

-Compensation– The employer must provide the night employee an appropriate number of paid days off for the hours worked during the night or the employee is entitled to a reasonable premium on gross wages.
+Compensation– Unless there are collective bargaining agreements providing for compensation, the employer shall grant night workers an appropriate number of paid days off for the hours worked during the night or an appropriate supplement to the gross remuneration to which they are entitled.
 Working Hours Act, 1994, No. 33, §§ 2(3-5), 6.

 Breaks